-Use color in a teens room with much more abandon than you would in a public area…teens respond to color and pattern.
+Feel free to use color in a teens room with much more abandon than you would in a public area…most teens respond to color and pattern.
 Just remember, their idea of color and pattern may be very different from yours.
 This doesn’t mean they get their way entirely, it’s still your house, your rules.
 But try to take into account that it is, their room, and be a little flexible.
 Suggest painting each wall a different color with the most dramatic color directly behind the bed for drama.
 (They are teens, after all!:)) Don’t forget the ceiling.
 Remember, warm colors like red and orange energize a space, while cool colors such as blue and purple bring calm.
 Some teens might like a bright space, where others prefer a more sophisticated palette.
 Match your color scheme to your teens needs and personality.

 Pattern adds energy to a room, and no one thrives off an energetic atmosphere better than a teen!
 To keep the look from being too busy, try pairing a print with a geometric, and temper the look with a solid.
 Use patterns that encompass the rooms’ color scheme to keep things looking uniform.
 Mandi at ‘Vintage Revivals’ has the pattern thing down.
 If your teen loves high energy in their room, then this DIY honeycomb wall is perfect!
 Remember, you could choose any color scheme, and as many or as few different colors as your teen chooses.
 The fewer colors, the less energy.

 Make the bed a star.

 The bed is the primary piece of furniture in a teens room, and their usual hang out spot.
 So make it important in the room.
-Make throw pillows for it, pick up a couple of yards of fleece in a funky print to make a blanket throw, paint a headboard panel behind it in a contrasting color.
+Make throw pillows for it, pick up a couple of yards of fleece to make a blanket throw, paint a headboard panel behind it in a contrasting color.
 Paint the bed frame itself one of the brighter accent colors in the room.
-For girls, pick up an inexpensive netting canopy, or hang your own fabric from the ceiling with small hooks.
+For girls, pick up an inexpensive netting canopy, or hang your own fabric or LED string lights from the ceiling with small hooks.
 In a boys room, remember, less is more.
 Solid colors, fewer pillows, and a place to set their sodas and snacks will all be appreciated!

 Allow your teens personality to shine through.